-The University of Bologna participates to the project with its Advanced Research Centre on Electronic Systems (ARCES), an inter-department research centre performing interdisciplinary research in the areas of nanoelectronics, microsystems, and ICT.
+The University of Bologna participates to the project with its Advanced Research Centre on Electronic Systems (ARCES), an inter-department research center performing interdisciplinary research in the areas of nanoelectronics, microsystems, and ICT.
 Its main funding schemes are based on competitive research calls and on research contracts with industries.
-The research centre also hosts joint design labs and cooperates with industries, ranging from start-up companies to leading semiconductor manufacturers.
+The research center also hosts joint design labs and cooperates with industries, ranging from start-up companies to leading semiconductor manufacturers.
 The center premises are located in Bologna and Cesena, hosting approximately 70 researchers and staff.

 About University Di Perugia

 The University of Perugia (UNIPG) was founded in 1308 and is one of the oldest university in Italy.
 Research, education and consulting activities in the various disciplines are organized in 16 Departments, with about 23,500 students, 1,100 professors and researchers and 1,000 staff members.

 The University offers study programs also in two other Umbrian towns: Assisi and Terni.